Webstop/core-styles/docs/grocery/circulars/standard-circular-item.md

 The basic circular item is the basis for our digital circular content.

-### Standard Circular Item

-Tower format digital circular ad item with a 1k 16:9 image.
+Tower format digital circular item with a 1k 16:9 image.

 {% capture example %}
 {% include examples/circular-items/_circular-item-standard-example.html %}
 {% endcapture %}
 {% include example.html content=example %}

+The optional `col` class allows circular items align nicely in a flex box grid.
+Circular items which rest inside a `row` class and contain a `col` class will nicely divide up the available space in a row to provide a nice group presentation.

+If a circular item is going to stand alone on a page or section of a page, the `col` class is unnecessary.

-#### Grid of Standard Circular Items
+### Grid of Standard Circular Items

+This layout is achieved by giving the circular items a `col` class within the context of a `row`.

 <div class="bd-example">
   <div class="row">